-- Copy 1wrb folder to your project, it contains library files - Add lwrb/src/include folder to include path of your toolchain.
+- Copy lwrb folder to your project, it contains library files - Add lwrb/src/include folder to include path of your toolchain.
 This is where C/C++ compiler can find the files during compilation process.
 Usually using -I flag - Add source files from lwrb/src/ folder to toolchain build.
-These files are built by C/C++ compilery - · Build the project
+These files are built by C/C++ compiler.
+CMake configuration comes with the library, allows users to include library in the project as subdirectory and library.y - · Build the project